comp0zr/Piano-Hero-Unity-3D/README.md

 	#REP:n.e — Indicates that the following measures are repeated, with n representing the number of repetitions, and e representing the number of endings
 	#END.x — Indicates that the following measures belong to ending number x, and will repeat back to most recent #REP instruction until x matches number of final ending

-| — Denotes the end of an individual note’s data. [ C.4.1| ]
+'|' — Denotes the end of an individual note’s data. [ C.4.1| ]

 {x:y} — Defines the parameters of a measure, where x is the measure number and y is the number of notes contained within the measure. [ {1:2} ]

 {P(x:y):n} — Indicates that the following measure is a pickup measure, where x and y represents the time signature of the pickup bar, and n represents the number of notes.
 The time signature should refer only to the pickup bar, and should differ from the actual time signature.
 For example, to encode a quarter pickup for a piece in 4/4 time: {P(1:4):1}

-+ — Indicates that the preceding pitch is sharp. [ F+ = “F# / F sharp” ]
++ — Indicates that the preceding pitch is sharp. [ F+ = F# / F sharp ]

-- — Indicates that the preceding pitch is flat. [ B- = “Bb / B flat” ]
+- — Indicates that the preceding pitch is flat. [ B- = Bb / B flat ]

-n — Indicates that the preceding pitch is natural.
-Used only if the
+n — Indicates that the preceding pitch is natural.  [ Bn = B natural ]

-* — Follows an accidental marking (‘+’, ‘-‘, or ’n’) to indicate a “courtesy” accidental

 d — Follows the duration value of a note entry to indicate that it is dotted